 - Keep all the clones nearby you within immediate reach at the time of their planting; exposed clones will wilt quickly.

-How to take a cutting
+How to take a cutting from a marijuana plant

 - Select the appropriate clones: actively growing plant tops, having two to three nodes/branches only with fan leaves (mature plants have alternating leaves, rather than facing ones).
 See photo below.

 - Cut a lower node or two at the stem.

 - Treat your clone in a rooting solution fungicidal B1 mix, and make sure at least the lowest node is thinly covered.